- What are the advantages of leasing?

-- Flexibility: There are numerous ways to structure lease paymenst to meet the particular requirements of the lessee.
+- Flexibility: There are numerous ways to structure lease payments to meet the particular requirements of the lessee.

-To initiate a lease order, send your Purchase Requisition Number, the lease proposal and any other supporting documentation (e.g. competitive quotes) to Procurement Services at email@example.com.
+Unit creates a Purchase Requisition in FIS and then emails the lease proposal and any other supporting documentation (e.g. competitive quotes) to their campus procurement contact for review and Lease Order issuance.

 How do I decide how long my lease term should be?